Jordan-Sun/simulated-chem/ReadMe.md

 The number of KPP steps serves as a good estimate for the workload, you can obtain it by enabling `KppDiag` and setting the duration and frequency to match that of the Chemistry module (20 minutes by default).
 The Kpp Diagnostic outputs can then be converted into workload through the `read_nc4_dir` function in `Workload`.

 You can write it out as a workload file using the `write_csv` function in `Workload`, and reuse workload file for reassignments for the same resolution.
+The workload for the first 7 days of `c24` and `c48` resolution are included in the repo as an example.

 ### Original assignment file
 The original assignment file stores how GEOS-Chem originally assigns columns.
 You can obtain it by reading any one of the Kpp Diagnostic output file through the `read_nc4` function in `Assignment`.

 You can write it out as an assignment file using the `write_csv` function in `Assignment`, and reuse assignment file for reassignments for the same resolution and number of processors.
+The original assignment for 6 and 24 processors at `c24` resolution, as well as 36, 144, and 576 processors at `c48` resolution, are included in the repo as an example.

 # Usage
 ## Generating a load balanced assignment